sudosu404/tailnet-lib/docs/content/docs/files.md

 ---

 TSDProxy can be configured to proxy using a YAML configuration file.
-Can be used multiple files a they are called as target providers.
+Multiple files can be used, and they are referred to as target providers.
 Each target provider could be used to group the way you decide better to help you manage your proxies.
 Or can use a single file to proxy all your targets.